Trump appears to secure a Senate majority for his Supreme Court pick, even before naming one

 The Supreme Court battle comes as Trump continues to trail Democratic presidential nominee Joe Biden in national and state polls, although the margin is narrowing, amid a coronavirus pandemic that has killed more than 200,000 Americans.
 The president and his campaign are hoping his court pick will energize Republican voters and convince some still in the undecided column to move toward Trump.

-Judge Amy Coney Barrett, a judge on the U.S. Court of Appeals for the 7th Circuit, has emerged as the favorite for the nomination but some of the president’s allies continue to push Judge Barbara Lagoa, a federal appeals court judge on the 11th Circuit, who Trump may meet with this week.
+Judge Amy Coney Barrett, a judge on the U.S. Court of Appeals for the 7th Circuit, has emerged as the favorite for the nomination, but some of the president’s allies continue to push for Barbara Lagoa, a federal appeals court judge on the 11th Circuit, whom Trump may meet with this week.

-On Monday, Barrett met with Trump, chief of staff Mark Meadows and other aides at the White House, then met alone with Trump, according to two White House officials who, like others, requested anonymity to discuss aspects of the confidential selection process.
+On Monday, Barrett met with Trump, his chief of staff, Mark Meadows, and other aides at the White House, then met alone with the president, according to two White House officials who, like others, spoke on the condition of anonymity to discuss aspects of the confidential selection process.

 “Very good interview,” one person said of Barrett’s discussion with Trump.

-Two advisers to the president said that Barrett remained the front-runner, and the president was telling others on Tuesday that he was likely to pick her.
+Two advisers to the president said that Barrett remained the front-runner, and that Trump was telling others on Tuesday that he was likely to pick her.

 But the president has not yet met Lagoa, and some of his advisers are cautioning against making a choice until he interviews her.
 These people, supportive of Lagoa, hope she can charm the president and cause him to reconsider.

 Outside the White House, key Senate Republicans continued to lobby the president directly on his Supreme Court pick.
-Trump has fielded phone calls from GOP senators such as Ben Sasse of Nebraska and Rick Scott of Florida about their respective favored candidates for the vacancy.
+Trump has fielded phone calls from GOP senators such as Ben Sasse of Nebraska and Rick Scott of Florida about their respective favored candidates.

 A new conservative Supreme Court justice could boost religious rights at the cost of LGBTQ protections

-Sasse — who has in the past had a rocky relationship with the president — pushed hard for Barrett in a conversation with Trump this week, one of more than a half-dozen discussions he’s had lobbying for the 7th Circuit judge.
-Scott said he spoke with Trump Monday about Lagoa, a favorite of Florida legal circles but yet a much less known commodity in Washington and among Senate Republicans.
+Sasse — who has had a rocky relationship with the president — pushed hard for Barrett in a conversation with Trump this week, one of more than a half-dozen discussions he’s had lobbying for the 7th Circuit judge.
+Scott said he spoke with Trump Monday about Lagoa, a favorite in Florida legal circles but a much less known commodity in Washington and among Senate Republicans.

-Scott impressed upon Trump that she would be the first Supreme Court justice from Florida — a must-win state for the president this November — as well as the court’s first Cuban-American.
+Scott impressed upon Trump that she would be the first Supreme Court justice from Florida — a must-win state for the president in November — as well as the court’s first Cuban American.
 Picking Lagoa would help Trump politically not just in Florida, but potentially in Arizona and Texas, Scott said.

 “But most important, she understands there’s three branches of government,” Scott said of Lagoa.
 “The judiciary does not have the right to be activist judges.
 If you look at her track record in Florida, she was clearly not an activist judge.”